 to think Thunderclap will help rebuild some of those forests.

-If you happen on some walnut lumber, it is a wonderfully workable wood, but keep in mind, there is a growing list of sustainable, alternative woods.
-Visit the FCRC for more information.
+If you happen on some walnut lumber, it is a wonderfully workable wood, but try to keep in mind using sustainably grown woods.

 Click here to fully explore the tagyerit.com pages